LeelaChessZero/lczero.org/content/dev/wiki/Run-Leela-Chess-Zero-client-on-a-Tesla-K80-GPU-for-free-(Google-Colaboratory).md

 Note: Google offers **unlimited access to its GPUs**, but each session will **stop running after 12 hours of use and need to be restarted**.
 The animated spinning "stop" symbol will turn into a static red "play" symbol when the cell has stopped.
 You can restart with **Runtime** -> **Restart Runtime** followed by **Runtime** -> **Run All**.
 A simple macro would work to automate the restarting process.

 A session will also stop if you close the browser tab running Colab (about ~1.5 hours after closing the tab).
 To ensure the client runs for the full 12 hours, please **keep the tab open**.
+Colab pro+ session runs 24 hours and will run even if tab is closed, 2 instances with gpu's when using two scripts are available.

 ## Troubleshooting